dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-locally.md

 ### Testing stages of decentralization

-Below, we match the stages of decentralization to the commands that `sns-testing` repo has.
+Below, we match the stages of decentralization to the commands that the `sns-testing` repo has.
 Some developers have dapps that do not match the narrow cases of `sns-testing` so the table also includes a column for what other developers have experienced.

 <table border="1">
     <tr>